heng-yuwen/MatSpectNet/README.md

 ```

 ### Spectral Recovery Dataset
 The datasset used for spectral recovery task is the ARAD_1K, from the NTIRE 2022 Challenge on Spectral Reconstruction from RGB, at https://codalab.lisn.upsaclay.fr/competitions/721. **Some of the hyperspectral images contain zero elements.
-They should be deleted first for MST++**
+They should be deleted first for MST++.**

-The directory structure should be organised as follows:
+The directory structure in ./data should be organised as follows:

 ARAD_1K\
 |-- NTIRE2022_spectral\